borgaar/nvim/README.md

 > in order to uphold their security and stability guarantee.
 This *will* cause issues
 > unless you manually install a more up-to-date version (v0.12.0+) from somewhere else.

-The command below should automagically install the Neovim config and its dependencies, except the language server binaries.
+The command below executes a install script and should automagically install the Neovim config and its dependencies, except the language server binaries.
 It (probably) works on MacOS with [Homebrew](https://brew.sh) and Linux distributions using `pacman`, `apt`, or `dnf` as package managers.
+A backup of your current Neovim config is automatically created before installation happens.

 ```bash
 curl -L "https://raw.githubusercontent.com/borgaar/nvim/main/install.sh" | /bin/bash